qmlbook/qt6book/docs/ch12-networking/serve-qml.md

 # Serving UI via HTTP

 To load a simple user interface via HTTP we need to have a web-server, which serves the UI documents.
 We start off with our own simple web-server using a python one-liner.
 But first, we need to have our demo user interface.
-For this, we create a small `Remote.qml` file in our project folder and create a red rectangle inside.
+For this, we create a small `RemoteComponent.qml` file in our project folder and create a red rectangle inside.

-<<< @/docs/ch12-networking/src/serve-qml-basics/Remote.qml#global
+<<< @/docs/ch12-networking/src/serve-qml-basics/RemoteComponent.qml#global

 To serve this file we can start a small python script: